-P. G. HOUCHINS, Notary Public in and for Harris County, Tex.
+P. G. Houchins, Notary Public in and for Harris County, Tex.

-County of Harris:
+STATE OF TEXAS, County of Harris:

-Before me, the undersigned authority, on this day personally appeared C. J. Wright, who, being by me duly sworn, on oath says:
+Before me, the undersigned authority, on this day personally appeared C. J.

+Wright, who, being by me duly sworn, on oath says:

 My name is C. J. Wright, and I am an undertaker and embalmer employed by the C. J. Wright Co., undertakers, Houston, Tex.

 The body of Ira D. Raney, a police officer of the city of Houston, who was killed by negro soldiers of the Twenty-fourth United States Infantry on the night of August 23, 1917, was handled by me and prepared for burial.
 Officer Raney was shot through the heart from the front, the bullet coming out the back.
 Also shot in left buttock with a shotgun and small shot, about No. 6 shot.
 Bayonet wound through the heart.

-C. J. WRIGHT.
+C. J. Wright.

 Subscribed and sworn to before me this the 21st day of January, A. D. 1918.
-P. G. HOUCHINS, [SEAL.]
+P. G. Houchins, [SEAL.]
+Notary Public in and for Harris County, Tex.

-County of Harris:
+STATE OF TEXAS, County of Harris:

-Before me, the undersigned authority, on this day personally appeared B. S. Davison, who, being by me duly sworn, on oath says: My name is B. S. Davison.
+Before me, the undersigned authority, on this day personally appeared B. S.

+Davison, who, being by me duly sworn, on oath says:

+My name is B. S. Davison.
 At the present time I am manager of service for the chamber of commerce of the city of Houston, Tex.
-Up to about March 1, 1917, and for several years prior thereto I was the superintendent of police for the eity of Houston, and as such superintendent I was personally acquainted with Ira D. Raney, a mounted officer of the department, who was killed by negro soldiers of the Twenty-fourth United States Infantry on the hight of August 23, 1917.
+Up to about March 1, 1917, and for several years prior thereto I was the superintendent of police for the city of Houston, and as such superintendent I was personally acquainted with Ira D. Raney, a mounted officer of the department, who was killed by negro soldiers of the Twenty-fourth United States Infantry on the night of August 23, 1917.

 Officer Raney worked under me for several years and was an excellent officer.

 He was in perfect health and drew a salary of \$95 per month.

 Subscribed and sworn to before me this the 2d day of February, A. D. 1918.
-P. G. HOUCHINS, [SEAL.]
+P. G. Houchins, [SEAL.]
+Notary Public in and for Harris County, Tex.

-[House of Representatives, Report No. 1099, Sixty-fifth Congress, third seesion]
+[House of Representatives, Report No. 1099, Sixty-fifth Congress, third session] are the last the

-The Committee on Claims, to whom was referred the bill (H. R. 12614) for the relief of Mrs. E. A. Thompson, having considered the same, report thereon with a recommendation that it do pass.
+The Committee on Claims, to whom was referred the bill (H., R., 12614) for the relief of Mrs, E. A. Thompson, having considered the same, report thereon with a recommendation that it do pass.

-The attached copy of an affidavit executed by Mrs. Mary A. Thompson, the claimant, is made a part of the report.
+The attached copy of an affidavit executed by Mrs, Mary A. Thompson, the claimant, is made a part of the report.

 Reference is made to House Report No. 1092, Sixty-fifth Congress, third session, for a more complete statement of the facts in this case.